 Executive Resume Trend #3: Describe the backstory of your career.

 Earned promotions faster than your colleagues?
 Built a legacy of accelerated delivery or growth in your career?
 Sought to rescue flagging projects as a turnaround expert?

 If you’ve been able to get results where others stumbled, be sure to describe these accomplishments in your resume.
-Employers are not just hiring a collection of skills, but searching for a total solution that includes your reputation, personal work style, and tendencies – including your ability to step into the unknown and resolve business challenges.
+Employers are not just hiring a collection of skills, but searching for a leader who represents a TOTAL SOLUTION – including your reputation, personal influence, and ability to step into the unknown and resolve business challenges.